Reopening SUNY Delhi Fall 2020 FAQ

 - Students are strongly encouraged to minimize all travel off the SUNY Delhi campus to reduce the risk of exposure.
 Therefore, we are asking that all students remain on campus once they arrive and only leave campus for absolute necessities.
 If you leave campus, you agree to not return to campus if you have knowledge of exposure to COVID-19.
 You may not return to campus for at least 14 days from the date of exposure or the cessation of symptoms as cleared by a healthcare professional.
 You must report any exposures/symptoms to Health and Counseling Services immediately.

 - Will my family or friends be able to visit me on campus?

-- No. At this time, no visitors (family or friends) will be allowed on the SUNY Delhi campus or in campus buildings.
+- No. At this time, no visitors (including family or friends who are not part of the SUNY Delhi student body, faculty, or staff) will be allowed on the SUNY Delhi campus or in campus buildings.
 This includes day and overnight visitors in the residence halls.
-To aid in identification, all SUNY Delhi students must visibly wear their valid student ID when on campus and in common spaces.
+To aid in identification, all SUNY Delhi students, faculty, and staff must visibly wear their valid SUNY Delhi ID when on campus and in common spaces.

 - Will everyone have their individual room or will students be sharing rooms?